-We met with the independent appraisers and obtained the valuation reports of a sample of the properties.
-We analyzed such reports and confirmed that the valuation method of each property was applied in conformity with International Accounting Standard 40 "Investment Properties" and that the use in the determination of the book value was appropriate for financial statement purposes.
-Furthermore, we involved our internal valuation specialists to compare the valuations of each property against our market value expectation, and also reviewed and challenged the valuation methodology and assumptions considered by the independent appraiser.
-For this purpose, we used evidence of comparable market operations and focused specifically on properties where the growth in capital values was higher or lower compared to market indexes.
+We met with the independent appraisers and obtained the appraisal reports for the selected sample of properties.
+We observed these reports and confirmed that the valuation method of each property was carried out in accordance with International Financial Reporting Standard 13 "Fair Value Measurement" and that the use in determining the book value was adequate for the purposes of the statements.
+Additionally, we involve our internal valuation specialists to compare the valuations of each property against our market value expectation, in addition to reviewing and challenging the methodology and valuation assumptions considered by the independent appraiser, for this we use evidence of comparable market operations and we focused in particular on properties where capital value growth was higher or lower than market indices.